10 Amazing Benefits Of Corn Silk

 2. May Work As A Diuretic Agent

 For ages, corn silk tea has been used as a natural potent diuretic agent.
 The diuretic property of corn silk helps flush out excess water and waste from the body, thereby reducing complications related to water retention (3).
-According to studies, the usage of diuretics helps get rid of several health hazards including congestive heart failurei XA long-term condition where the heart doesn't pump blood as efficiently as it should, causing fluid build up in the legs and lungs. and kidney diseases in the long run.
+According to studies, the usage of diuretics helps get rid of several health hazards including congestive heart failurei A long-term condition where the heart doesn't pump blood as efficiently as it should, causing fluid build up in the legs and lungs. and kidney diseases in the long run.
+So,

 3. May Keeps Kidney Stones At Bay

+go beyond just maintaining urinary health!
+It may also help prevent kidney stones.
 Kidney stones are made of small crystallized deposits that can cause pain and annoyance.
 Genetic predisposition and dehydration are well-known factors for kidney stone formation.
 Corn silk has been used since the ancient days to prevent the occurrence of kidney stones.
 Cornsilk exhibits in vitro anti-urolithiasis activity that may help prevent the formation of kidney stones (2).
 Corn silk usage may increase urine flow and adequate excretion of water.
 This helps decrease the chances of sediment formation in the kidneys, which otherwise can eventually lead to this medical condition.
 However, note that its use will not treat kidney stones that are already present.

 4. May Facilitate Blood Clotting